salernolabs/rescuegroups/doc/request/Animals/readme.md

 #### ::setAnimalLocationDistance

-Sets animalLocationDistance field with a value of type int.
+Sets animalLocationDistance field with a value of type string.

-    $query->setAnimalLocationDistance(int);
+    $query->setAnimalLocationDistance(string);

 #### ::setAnimalLocationCitystate